ksuarz/collaborative-filtering/README.md

 Programming
 -----------
-There is only one method to fill in, and that is the `predict` function:
+There is only one method to fill in, and that is the `predict` function, found in `RatingDictionary.java`:

     public Rating predict(String rater, String item, Method method, int numItemNeighbors, int numRaterNeighbors) {